fortracc/pyfortracc/doc/BI/BI_TRACKING.rst

 Tracking Table
 --------------------------------------------------------

 The tracking table serves as the primary output of the algorithm, containing detailed information about each identified cluster over time.
-It consists of a collection of Parquet files located in the output directory (`output_path/trackingtable`).
+It consists of a collection of Parquet files located in the output directory (output_path + `/track/trackingtable`).
 The information is stored in a tabular format organized chronologically, providing comprehensive data about clusters at each threshold level.

 **Tracking Table Columns:**